 If this checkbox is selected, then the files on the built-in server running on the specified port are accessible from another computer.

 Allow unsigned requests

-However this behaviour may be annoying, for example, it may block your debugging session if manual intervention is impossible.
-To suppress displaying the authorization pop-up window, select the Allow unsigned requests checkbox.
+However this behavior may be annoying, for example, it may block your debugging session if manual intervention is impossible.
+To suppress displaying the authorization popup, select the Allow unsigned requests checkbox.